 If you are adopting internationally, traveling to meet your child will be a part of the process.
 It used to be that the escorting of children to meet their new family was a possibility, but that option hasn’t existed for quite a few years now.
 Some countries require one trip, while others require multiple trips.
 These rules for adoption travel are constantly changing, so checking with your agency about specific country requirements is the best recommendation I can make.

 I am actually happy that escorting is no longer an option.
 I think it is incredibly important for adoptive parents to experience their new child’s birth country.
-Part of preparing to travel is to understand why it is important to travel; it helps makes the cost and more difficult aspects of it to be seen as worthwhile.
+Part of preparing to travel is to understand why it is important to travel; it helps make the cost and more difficult aspects of it are seen as worthwhile.

 Let’s start with the reasons it is valuable to travel and experience your child’s country.